ni/systemlink-enterprise-examples/Dynamic Form Fields Configuration Example/README.md

 # Dynamic Form Fields Configuration Example

-This example demonstrates how to define a Dynamic Form Fields Configuration with a set of fields from each field type available.
+This example demonstrates how to define a Dynamic Form Fields Configuration with a set of fields from each field type.

 ## Dynamic Form Fields Configuration

-A Dynamic Form Field Configuration is used to custom fields inside resources in SLE.
+A Dynamic Form Field Configuration is used to display cusmtom fields inside ome resources in SLE.

 Dynamic Form Fields Configurations can be created using the Dynamic Form Fields API's POST `/nidynamicformfields/v1/configurations` endpoint.

 The [DynamicFormFieldConfigurationExample.json](DynamicFormFieldConfigurationExample.json)
-provides an example of a dynamic Form Fields Example with a example of type of field available.
+provides an example of a dynamic Form Fields Configuration with 1 view, 2 groups and several examples from all types of fields:

   - Text Field
   - Checkbox Field